Cheapest ways to watch football on TV 2024

 Sky Sports has more than double the number of English Premier League (EPL) games than any other broadcaster, including all first-pick matches (basically meaning they can show the best game every weekend) and the Monday and Friday night football slots.

-The Carabao Cup and English Football League are also exclusively available to watch live on Sky Sports, and it's also the only place to watch live Scottish Premier League (SPL) fixtures.
+The English Football League is also exclusively available to watch live on Sky Sports.
+And you'll be able to watch all the Carabao Cup games and many live Scottish Premier League (SPL) fixtures.

 Cheap NOW Sky Sports Memberships